hihuz/node-service-generator/README.md

 -   validateImmutableFields: this method is called only for UPDATE operations, and will validate that all fields provided as `immutablePaths` static property remain the same in the input as in the record that is being updated.
 -   validateInput: this method is called for CREATE and UPDATE operations, and does not perform anything by default.
 It is there to be overridden so that arbitrary validation rules can be implemented.

-An input-validator for a given entity would be created like so:
+An validator for a given entity would be created like so:

 ```typescript
 export class MyEntityInputValidator extends InputValidator<MyEntity, MyEntityInputDto> {